Congratulations on your new little family member! You have a memorable few months of joy and excitement ahead of you, as well as some disrupted sleep.

 They’ve gone from snuggling up to warm, furry littermates to suddenly being alone.
 They wake up those first nights and seek reassurance that they’re safe.
 At this age, their small bladders can only last a few hours before they need to be emptied.
 Lastly, they’re puppies — they’re high-energy and often wake up urgently needing to play and, well, just be puppies.

 Lots of new puppy parents don’t like the idea of crate training.
 They can seem imposing, but crates are by far the best way to encourage restful puppy sleep.
 Put them in and close the door when you go to bed.
 Provide masses of comfy, soft blankets your pup can snuggle into.
-The idea behind a dog crate is to create an association with a safe, quiet place.
+The idea behind a puppy’s crate or a dog bed is to create an association with a safe, quiet place.

 Night Potty Break